 Tom James is professor emeritus in archaeology and history at the University of Winchester.
 His books include The Story of England (Tempus, 2003)

-Mark Ormrod is professor of history at the University of York.
+The late Mark Ormrod was professor of history at the University of York.
 He co-edited The Black Death in England, 1348–1500 (Paul Watkins Publishing, 1996) with Phillip Lindley

 Ole Jørgen Benedictow is professor emeritus at the University of Oslo.
 He is author of The Black Death 1346–1353: The Complete History (Boydell Press, 2012)